-Ptychography (with a silent 'p') uses computation to significantly improve upon this sweet spot.
+Fourier ptychography (with a silent 'p') uses computation to significantly improve upon this sweet spot.
 First, it captures multiple images using a lens with a very large field-of-view, but which otherwise exhibits poor resolution.
-Second, it combines the captured images together into a very high resolution reconstruction, using a phase retrieval algorithm (more on this below):
+Second, it combines the captured images together into a very high resolution reconstruction, using a phase retrieval algorithm.
+Here's an example reconstruction:

 A critical component of our new approach is the use of an LED array, which we use to illuminate our microscope sample from a number of different angles.
 Each time we turn on a different LED, we capture a unique image.
 The light from each angled LED effectively shifts new information emerging from the sample into the microscope lens.
 The sequence of captured images contains enough information to allow us to computationally recover very high resolution sample features (so far, down to approximately 300 nanometers).
 At the end of the day, we can increase the number of resolvable pixels in an image by a factor of approximately 50-100X, creating some of the first gigapixel images in an imaging system without any moving parts.
 The technique also increases the microscope working distance and depth-of-field, computationally corrects for system aberrations, and removes the need for oil immersion.